By Roy Burner (Minister of the Gospel)

 As persecution arises, the unity of the church will be more needful than ever before!
 The denominational barrier will be of less importance; with an attempt to bite and devour one another no longer a factor.

-Those words would encourage unity of the church rather than division.
+Those words should encourage unity of the church rather than division.
 We, as Christians, face a common foe; not each other!
-Our battle lies not with each other, but with the enemy of one's soul (or the Devil) and his cohorts.
+Our battle lies not with each other, but with the enemy of one's soul (the Devil) and his cohorts.

 He spoke of his spiritually to the press; especially to the church, as he displayed his tattered Bible and declared that he grew strength for his great work from it.
 The church welcomed him as a man sent from God.
 Who was this leader?
 It was Adolf Hitler.
 Unity of the church, in standing for the truths of God's Word, needs to carefully weigh all that is being presented!